 But furniture dropshipping can also be a boon for e-commerce companies that want to expand their assortment into furniture.
 For example, Brooklinen, a company known for their exceptional sheets, launched a “Bedroom Spaces” furniture collection to complement their core products.

-If you want to learn more about how to build and launch your furniture dropshipping business, schedule a demo with the fabric Marketplace team today.
+If you want to learn more about how to build and launch your furniture dropshipping business, schedule a demo with the fabric Dropship team today.